yinwang0/pysonar2/README.md

-(Notice 11/06/2013: Significant change has been merged into the master branch.
-PySonar2 now no longer relies on Jython's parser, but uses CPython to dump out ASTs as JSON.
-It also becomes a Maven project, so the build process and command lines are all very different now (but more convenient).
-New bugs are still being fixed, and code is much cleaner than before.
-If you see any problems, please file an issue.)

-## PySonar2 - an advanced static analyzer for Python
+## PySonar2 - a deep static analyzer for Python

 PySonar2 is a static analyzer for Python, which does sophisticated interprocedural analysis to infer types.
 To understand it, please refer to my